Climate scenario data#

 Select, aggregate, and download downscaled CMIP6 data#

-function requests daily catchment-wide averages of all available CMIP6 models for individual years.
-All years requested are stored in an ee.ImageCollection
+function requests daily catchment wide averages of all available CMIP6 models for individual years.
+All requested years are stored in an ee.ImageCollection

-by getResult()
+by thegetResult()

 Show code cell source